Fiaxpico/Faxyomi/CONTRIBUTING.md

 8. Click publish
 9. Go to API & Services -> Credentials
 10. Click Create credentials -> Oauth client ID
-11. Select Android, give it a name, and set `eu.kanade.google.oauth` as the package name
+11. Select Android, give it a name, and set `eu.fiax.google.oauth` as the package name
 12. To get the SHA-1 key, run `keytool -printcert -jarfile app-standard-universal-release.apk` on your apk, and copy the listed SHA-1
 13. Expand advanced settings, and enable Custom URL scheme
 14. After that just download the json, name it to `client_secrets.json` and put it in `app/src/main/assets/`